hastearcade/haste-sdk/packages/haste-game-domain/README.md

 ## Overview

-The @haste/haste-game-domain package includes common domain models and services used across the example game
+The @haste/haste-game-domain package includes common domain models used across the example game

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md) for an overview of the haste-sdk repository.